At the races

 - A black or grey top hat.

-- Black shoes with socks.
+- Black shoes worn with socks.

 A gentleman may remove his top hat within a restaurant, a private box, a private club or that facility’s terrace, balcony or garden.
 Hats may also be removed within any enclosed external seating area within the Royal Enclosure Garden.